andrewplummer/Sugar/CAUTION.md

 - Level: Major
   - `String#capitalize` will now only capitalize the first letter of a string by default.
 If you want to downcase the rest of the string, pass true for the 1st argument.
 Capitalizing all words is now the 2nd argument.

+- Level: Major
+  - `String#add` was removed and now exists only as `String#insert`, which it was mainly providing the basis for.

+- Level: Major
+  - `Array#all`, `Array#any`, `Object.all`, and `Object.any` aliases were removed to align Sugar more with native methods.
+If needed, these can still easily be aliased with `Sugar.Array.alias('all', 'every');`.

+- Level: Moderate
+  - `Object.keys` and `Object.values` no longer have callbacks as second arguments.
+Use `Object.forEach` for iteration over an object's properties.

 - Level: Moderate
   - `Number#format` no longer accepts arguments for the thousands separator and decimal point.
 Instead these can now be set globally using Sugar.Number.thousands() and Sugar.Number.decimal().
 These will also be respected by Number#abbr, Number#metric, and Number#bytes as well.